ccber-restoration/dangermond-burrowing-owl-pellets/README.md

   -  Tracker- is used for tracking sample processing progress for the pellets selected to sample
   -  ID_counting- contains the vertebrate identifications and counts (minimum number of individuals)
   -  Invert_counting- contains the invertebrate identifications and counts
-  -  Scratchwork contains lists of values to use in data validation rules
+  -  Scratchwork contains lists of values for use in data validation rules

+## Prey biomass

 # Code
 -  surveygrid.R reads in the survey grid layer (geopackage)